valeraleraleb/valeraleraleb/README.md

 https://www.webfx.com/tools/emoji-cheat-sheet/-->

 My name is Valeriia and I have some years of experience working with data, utilizing tools such as SQL, Python, API, Qlik Sense, Fine BI, Tablo, Power BI, 1C and etc.
-You can find examples of my work/ projects here.
+You can find examples of my work and projects here.

 [LinkedIn](https://www.linkedin.com/in/valeraleraleb/)